CivicActions/civicactions.com/src/content/ditap.md

 * If you don’t meet this prerequisite, it may be waived by your agency's Senior Procurement Executive.
 This decision must be documented in writing and provided to the agency Acquisition Career Manager.
 (See the [Establishment for DITAP Memo](https://techfarhub.cio.gov/assets/files/FAC_C_Digital_Services_5-18-18.pdf)).

 **Tuition Cost**
-* $7500 per student
+* $7000 per student
 * Contact us to inquire about special rates for a dedicated cohort

 **Apply for training**
-* Open enrollment dates will be announced soon.
+* Enrollment is open now for the July Cohort.
+(You can also request training for a later date.)
-* To express interest in DITAP training, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSemgXA14YzlPZdV1H9fOfT60DQ7lwGOQ8z8gPaCU1nysmiVWQ/viewform)!
+* To request DITAP training, [apply here](https://docs.google.com/forms/d/e/1FAIpQLSdKpPjmE2M1Dof9fvp6TatQxVhIaDyq33iJ6X1ucUbRIYM0LQ/viewform)!

 ### What you'll learn